|The ongoing story of a special water

 during glacial times (10-20,000 years ago), when most of the highland lakes

-it along the downwind side.
-Permian sandstone and conglomerate outcrop in
+deposited it along the downwind side.
+Permian sandstone and conglomerate

-several places near water level around the northern side of the lagoon, suggesting
+outcrop in several places near water level around the northern side of

-that a layer of these horizontally bedded sedimentary rocks was important
+the lagoon, suggesting that a layer of these horizontally bedded sedimentary

-in determining where the lake basin originally formed.
-The sandstone would
+rocks was important in determining where the lake basin originally formed.

-also have been the source of most of the sand in the dunes, although many
+The sandstone would also have been the source of most of the sand in the

-other plateau lakes have dunes and beaches formed of dolerite sand.
-The
+dunes, although many other plateau lakes have dunes and beaches formed of

-of Islands was a shallow swamp-like wetland with a nearly continuous cover
+Lagoon of Islands was a shallow swamp-like wetland with a nearly continuous

 (fine twigsedge) and Chorisandra australis (southern bristlesedge).

-sedge), and some of the larger of these mats had developed sufficient soil
+(tall sedge), and some of the larger of these mats had developed sufficient

-to be colonised by shrubs (Leptospermum lanigerum and Callistemon
+soil to be colonised by shrubs (Leptospermum lanigerum and

-built a dam on the lagoon and raised the level by 2m or so.
-The dam was to
+HEC built a dam on the lagoon and raised the level by 2m or so.
+The dam

-supply irrigation water to property owners down the Ouse system, as an alternative
+was to supply irrigation water to property owners down the Ouse system,

-to water redirected when Great Lake was diverted through Poatina.
-It also
+as an alternative to water redirected when Great Lake was diverted through

-provided a new fishing lake.
-The raised water level caused the gradual demise
+Poatina.
+It also provided a new fishing lake.
+The raised water level caused

-of the former green islands are easily visible from the present shore.
+The dead remnants of the former green islands are easily visible from the

 View of Lagoon from the north showing remnants